 Hurricane season is here.
-With tropical storm Isaac in the Gulf headed towards New Orleans, it’s a good time to remind people of hurricane safety precautions to minimize damage caused by a hurricane.
+With tropical storms starting to form, it’s a good time to remind people of hurricane safety precautions to minimize damage caused by a hurricane.

 Hurricane Safety Tip 1: The number one thing to do to be safe is to listen to the local officials.
 If they tell you to evacuate, do it.
 Property can be replaced, your life can’t.